-The requirements for FPSB Retirement and Tax Planning Specialist certification are as follows:
+The requirements for FPSB® Retirement and Tax Planning Specialist certification are as follows:

-- 1. Successfully complete FPSB's education modules for: - o Tax Planning - Retirement Planning - Pass the FPSB Retirement and Tax Planning Specialist exam, which aligns to the topics identified in the FPSB Retirement and Tax Planning Specialist Competency Profile (Appendix A): - 3.
-Successfully complete the FPSB Ltd. Ethics Course - 4.
-Complete your certification application, which includes your agreement to comply with FPSB Ltd.'s Code of Ethics and payment of an annual certification fee
+- 1. Successfully complete the FPSB Ltd. Ethics Course. - 2.
+Successfully complete FPSB's education modules for: - Tax Planning - Retirement Planning - 3.
+Pass the FPSB® Retirement and Tax Planning Specialist exam, which aligns to the topics identified in the FPSB Retirement and Tax Planning Specialist Competency Profile (Appendix A). - 4.
+Complete your certification application, which includes your agreement to comply with FPSB Ltd.'s Code of Ethics and payment of an annual certification fee.